Asapin/alkonost/README.md

 Moreover, to get the list of live broadcasts, we would have to use [Search API](https://developers.google.com/youtube/v3/docs/search/list), which costs 100 credist for each request, meaning that we can only make 1 request every ~15 minutes.
 And then we would have only 400 credits left to actually collect chat messages.
 And that's only for 1 channel.

-## How to use
+## Setup

-At the moment, all parameters are hardcoded inside the `main.rs` file.
-Spam detection parameters are stored inside `DetectorParams` struct.
+Before using the app, you need to provide several settings: spam detection parameters (`DetectorParams` struct), user agent to use when making HTTP-requests (`RequestSettings` struct) and a frequency of how often the app should check for new streams.

+For now all those setting are hardcoded inside each UI implementation, but eventually they all should be loaded from a database, and should be accessible for modification at runtime through UI.

-The list of channels to track is stored inside `channels` hash set (lines 73-85).
-The app is using `channel id` when adding a new channel to track, but some YouTube channels use custom user name instead of channel id (e.g. https://www.youtube.com/user/PewDiePie).
-In that case you need to open any video from that channel, and then click on channel's name under the video.
-This would open the same channel page, but this time instead of a custom user name, you'll see a channel id in the browser's address bar (e.g. https://www.youtube.com/channel/UC-lHJZR3Gqxm24_Vd_AJ5Yw for PewDiePie).
+You also need to provide a list of channels to track.
+The app is using `channel id` when adding a new channel, but some YouTube channels use custom user name instead of channel id (e.g. https://www.youtube.com/user/PewDiePie).
+In that case you need to open any video from the channel, and then click on the channel's name under the video.
+This would open the same channel page, but this time instead of custom user name, you'll see channel id in the browser's address bar (e.g. https://www.youtube.com/channel/UC-lHJZR3Gqxm24_Vd_AJ5Yw for PewDiePie).

-To actually run the app, just run `cargo run --release`
+To see what exactly you need to do, when implementing new UI, please check how simple [CLI UI](ui/src/bin/cli.rs) is implemented.